 The powers and duties of the Senate, the membership of the Senate, Senate elections, and required plenary faculty meetings are specified in the Constitution of the Faculty Senate.

-For undergraduate programs, please see the guidelines documents at this website: Procedures for Creating Undergraduate Programs.
+For undergraduate programs, please see the guidelines documents on the CUC website.

 For graduate programs, please see the guidelines documents at this website: Procedures for Creating or Eliminating Graduate Programs.

 NOTE: proposals will be posted to the Faculty Senate website and/or wiki site.
 Please remove any sensitive information, such as salary data, before submitting proposals to the Faculty Senate.

 Please contact your senator.
 Each department has a senator assigned to represent tenured and tenure-track faculty in that department.
 Non-tenure-track faculty members are represented by senators who serve campus-wide.
 A list of current senators can be found at this link: Faculty Senators.
 If you cannot reach your senator, please email the Faculty Senate office: email@example.com.

 Please see the current list of senators at this link: Faculty Senators.

 The Faculty Senate is a representative body of the faculty, consisting of thirty-four members: thirty elected members, two members appointed by the President and approved by the Senate, and the President and the Provost, who are ex officio, non-voting members.
 Elections for the Senate are held annually in the spring for terms beginning in the following academic year.
 The Nominations and Elections Committee will send an email to the faculty in the spring semester announcing the election, complete with the required nomination form.